mia-platform/custom-plugin-java/README.md

 #### PRE decorators
 ##### Request
-An instance of class `PreDecoratorRequest` can be used as input to the decorator handler.
+An instance of class `PreDecoratorRequest<T>` can be used as input to the decorator handler.

-The utility functions exposed by the `PreDecoratorRequest` instance can be used to access the original request:
+The utility functions exposed by the `PreDecoratorRequest<T>` instance can be used to access the original request:

 + `getOriginalRequestMethod()` - returns the original request method
 + `getOriginalRequestPath()` - returns the path of the original request